bazelbuild/rules_python/gazelle/README.md

 )
 ```

-These special values can be useful for descendant `BAZEL.build` packages.
+These special values can be useful for sub-packages.

 #### Directive: `python_visibility`: